preetgami/econ-frontend/README.md

 In that case view the video below to check what the website looked like!

 A full MERN STACK application created with react on the front end and node for the backend.
-It also had Stripe intergration for ease of checkout.
+Additionaly, I added Stripe intergration for ease of checkout.
 This is an ecommerce site that allows users to buy art.

 # Tech stack